Jim Douglas: Governor of Vermont

 On May 22, 2007, Governor Douglas signed a landmark civil rights bill banning discrimination on the basis of gender identity by employers, financial institutions, housing, public accommodations, and other contexts.
 After the Vermont Human Rights Commission recommended that Governor Douglas veto a similar bill in 2006, Douglas worked with legislators to craft a new bill in 2007.
 This bill passed both chambers of the legislature with overwhelming bipartisan support.
 Douglas decided to stand for re-election in 2008 and ran unopposed in the Republican primary on September 9, 2008.
 His principal challengers in the general election were Independent/Progressive Anthony Pollina, and Democrat Gaye Symington.
 Douglas won a fourth term with nearly 54% of the vote.
 Although that was his lowest percentage since his initial narrow victory over Doug Racine, he bested his closest challenge, Pollina, by 32%.

 Douglas became the first governor to meet with President Barack Obama in the White House on February 2, 2009.
 He also served as Chairman of the National Governors Association from 2009 to 2010.
 On April 6, 2009, Douglas vetoed a bill allowing marriage for same-sex couples in Vermont.
 Democrats in the Vermont House and Senate overrode the veto with a supermajority the next day, marking the first time Douglas had been overridden during his tenure.
 On June 2, 2009, Democrats in the Vermont House and Senate voted to override Douglas's veto of the Vermont state budget.

 On August 27, 2009, Douglas announced that he would not seek re-election in 2010.
 In early 2010, Douglas became the first American political leader to be appointed to the National Order of Quebec ("L'Ordre National du Quebec" in French), receiving the insignia of an Officer of the order from Premier Jean Charest at a ceremony at the National Assembly of Quebec.
 He was recognized for strengthening Vermont's historical bonds with Quebec and making improved relations with the province a priority of his governorship.

-On June 17, 2010, his approval rating stood at 65 percent.
+On June 17, 2010, his approval rating stood at 65%.